 Real property, investment accounts, and bank accounts are the most common assets to transfer into a revocable living trust.
 Retirement accounts such as IRAs and 401(k)s are generally not transferred into a trust during the owner's lifetime because doing so would be treated as a taxable distribution.
 Instead, the trust can be named as a beneficiary of those accounts if appropriate, with careful attention to the IRA distribution rules that apply to trust beneficiaries.
 Life insurance and annuities typically also pass by beneficiary designation rather than through the trust.
 Your estate planning attorney and financial advisor should review each asset class and advise on the best titling approach given your overall plan.

-Yes, and this is one of the most practical arguments for a revocable living trust that often gets overlooked.
+Yes, and for retirees this is one of the most practical reasons to have a revocable living trust.
 If you become incapacitated and your assets are held in a trust, your named successor trustee can manage them immediately under the authority the trust document already grants.
 There is no court proceeding, no delay, and no need for a court-appointed conservator to take control of your finances.
 A durable financial power of attorney provides similar authority for assets outside the trust, but the combination of a funded trust and a well-drafted power of attorney gives your family the most complete and seamless ability to manage your affairs if you are unable to do so yourself.

 It depends on the complexity of the trust, the assets it holds, and the dynamics within your family.
 A family member can serve effectively as trustee when they are trusted by all beneficiaries, organized, and comfortable working with attorneys and financial professionals.
 A professional trustee, such as a corporate trust company or professional fiduciary, brings expertise, accountability, and neutrality.
 Professional trustees are particularly worth considering when the trust will be active for a long time, when it holds complex assets like business interests or real estate, when family dynamics make a neutral party more appropriate, or when no family member is well-suited for the administrative demands of the role.
 A co-trustee arrangement, pairing a family member with a professional, can offer the benefits of both.